The Building as an Educational Tool

 Richard Bishop and William Favrao

 Bishop-Favrao Hall is named for Richard Bishop and William Favrao.
-Bishop is a 1967 alumnus, founder of Columbia Builders, a member of College of Architecture and Urban Studies Advisory Council and the Building Construction Advisory Board, and a key alumni donor for the building.
+Bishop is a 1967 alumnus, founder of Columbia Builders, a member of College of Architecture and Urban Studies Advisory Council (now the College of Arts, Architecture and Design) and the Building Construction Advisory Board, and a key alumni donor for the building.
 William Favrao is a founding member of the Associated Schools of Construction and founder of the university's building construction program and head of the department until his death in 1977.

 The building's laboratories and shop area dominates the first floor and features state-of-the-art equipment and facilities.
 The space houses a Virtual Construction and Manufacturing Laboratory as well as space for technicians and a classroom.
 A large overhead door allows materials and equipment to be moved in and out using the department's Toyota forklift, woodshop supplies, and other materials.